-Consider the Green Key Eco-Rating Program, delivered by the Hotel Association of Canada.
+Key Eco-Rating Program.

 White Point Beach Resort, White Point, NS

 OCCUPATIONAL HEALTH AND SAFETY

 As an accommodation operator, you have a responsibility for the health and safety of your staff and guests.
 Occupational health and safety (OH&S) legislation outlines the general rights and responsibilities of the employer, the supervisor and the worker.
 The federal and provincial governments both have their own OH&S legislation.